ArianRai/Documentation/Typescript.md

 ### Unions

-Describes a type which is one of many options, for example a list of known strings
+Describes a type which is one of many options, for example a list of known strings.

 ```typescript
 // Defining a type from union of type literals